jennaboooya/mrsbooooyaart/README.md

     <!-- Header -->
     <header>
         <h1>mrsboooyaart</h1>
         <p>Where creativity meets craft.
-Explore posters & keychains that speak to your soul.</p>
+Explore posters & keychains that speak to you.</p>
     </header>

     <!-- Navigation -->